-The Head of Dionysus - sculpture in The Lobby Bar
+The Head of Dionysus - sculpture at Reception

 Emily Young was born in London in 1951 but spent most of her youth in Italy, York and California.
 She comes from a family of writers and artists and her grandmother was the sculptor Kathleen Scott who was taught by Rodin.
 Emily trained at Chelsea School of Art and St. Martin’s in London.
 Emily Young lives and works in London and is an Associated Member of the Royal Society of British Sculptors.